How do you optimize your checkout so that your customers complete their orders, and you increase your sales? Here, we give you our best advice.

 Example 2: Bicycles and bicycle equipment

 Here, there may be a difference between whether the customer buys a heavy and large electric bicycle or orders just a few bicycle lights.
-Here it would be a good idea to set up the shipping price according to weight or size criteria in your shipping module.
+Here it would be a good idea to set up the shipping price according to weight or size criteria in your delivery checkout.

 Example 3: International webshop

 Does your webshop sell to several different countries?
-Then it may be a good idea for you to set up your shipping module according to the different recipient countries.
+Then it may be a good idea for you to set up your delivery checkout according to the different recipient countries.
 There will naturally be a difference in the shipping price to Sweden and China.
 Let customers pay the shipping price that matches the recipient country.
 Read more about shipping worldwide.

 By optimizing your checkout, you are at the same time a part of improving the overall shopping experience for the customer, along with increasing customer satisfaction.
 This will increase the chances of the customer returning another time.